alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-arms-military-or-dual-use-goods-and-services.markdown

 Whether you’re importing from within or from outside the EU, your items are classed as firearms if they’re:

-rifles
-shotguns
-handguns
+- rifles, shotguns or handguns
-automatic and semi-automatic firearms
+- automatic and semi-automatic firearms
-CS gas canisters, pepper sprays and other self defence sprays high voltage electric stun guns high powered air rifles and pistols items that have the appearance of being a firearm and can be readily converted into a live firearm
+- CS gas canisters, pepper sprays and other self defence sprays
+- high voltage electric stun guns
+- high powered air rifles and pistols
+- items that have the appearance of being a firearm and can be readily converted into a live firearm

 ##Apply to import non-prohibited items